onnx/working-groups/safety-related-profile/documents/conv_specification_example/README.md

 ##### `dilations`: list of int

 Attribute `dilations` specifies the spacing between the kernel elements for each spatial axis of the filter `W`.
 It is a list of non-null integer values where each value gives the dilation factor for spatial axis $i$.
-If the dilation factor is greater than 1 for axis $i$, then the kernel points are spaced out by the dilation factor.
+If the dilation factor is greater than 1 for axis $i$, then the kernel points are spaced out by the dilation factor for that axis.

+The spacing value is 0.

-The effect of the `dilations` attribute for a tensor with two spatial axes is depicted on the following figure:
+The effect of the `dilations` attribute for a tensor with two spatial axes is depicted on the following figure.
+In this example, `dilations`=(2,2).

 ![](./imgs/dilation.png)